-- 1. Some studies involving human data from surveys (written, in-person or online) or other types of human data or human tissue samples are not considered human participant projects and are exempt from IRB review and approval.
-These include: - a.
-Studies in which the data or tissue samples are preexisting and publicly available. - b.
-Behavioral observations of unrestricted public settings in which - i. the researcher has no interaction with the individuals being observed and - ii. the researcher does not manipulate the environment and - iii. the researcher does not record any personally identifiable data. - c.
-Research in which the student receives preexisting or retrospective data or tissue samples in a de-identified/anonymous format.
-The student's mentor/supervising scientist/PI must certify in the online recommendation form that the data or tissue samples were not collected for the purpose of the student's project and have been appropriately de-identified before being given to the student and are in compliance with all HIPAA laws.
+Some studies involving human data from surveys (written, in-person or online) or other types of human data (including digital images) or human tissue samples are not considered human participant projects and are exempt from IRB review and approval, though the student research could be asked for documentation that demonstrates the origin of the data or tissue.
+These include:

+- Studies in which the data or tissue samples are preexisting and publicly available through public databases or published peer-reviewed research.
+In these circumstances, the student researcher will be asked to provide the source of the original study or reference to the publicly available database in the case of data, or a documentation from a commercial supplier in the case of tissue samples. - 2.
+Behavioral observations of unrestricted public settings in which - a. the researcher has no interaction with the individuals being observed and - b. the researcher does not manipulate the environment or introduce stimuli or force reactions and - c. the researcher does not record any personally identifiable data. - c.
+Research in which the student receives preexisting or retrospective data, images or tissue samples in a de-identified/anonymous format from a mentor/ supervising scientist/PI, or supplier if not a mentor.
+This adult must certify in the recommendation form, or through a letter provided to the student, that the data or tissue samples were NOT collected for the purpose of the student's project and have been properly deidentified before being given to the student, and are in compliance of all HIPAA laws.
+If the data provided to the student has not been published, the provider will be asked to share IRB approval information from their original study.